digipres/workbench/src/dataflows/bfi-na.md

 # ----

 start item@depositors
-"""The BFI also works with external partners to add born-digital productions to the national collections."""
+"""The BFI National Archive under it’s Collections Policy acquires born digital works to its national collections.
+These are selected by BFI Curators under agreed criteria."""

 derive item@depositors bd-data@depositors "Internet\nTransfer"@N
 """Born digital content may be delivered over the internet, where the external partner initiates the upload of a collection item."""

 move bd-data@depositors bd-data@internet "Upload\nSent"
-"""The upload happens over a dedicated physical connection."""
+"""Upload delivered over a preferred dedicated cloud-based transfer system."""

-merge bd-data@internet bd-data@nas "Upload\nReceived"@W@0.82
+merge bd-data@internet bd-data@nas "Download\nReceived"@W@0.82
-"""The upload lands in the PB-scale Network-Attached Storage (NAS) on the archive network."""
+"""Media downloaded into the PB-scale Network-Attached Storage (NAS) on the archive network."""

 space